Azure/PyRIT/doc/code/architecture.md

 ## Notebooks

 For all their power, Orchestrators should still be generic.
-A lot of our front-end code and operators use Notebooks to use PyRIT.
+A lot of our front-end code and operators use Notebooks to interact with PyRIT.
 This is fantastic, but most new logic should not be notebooks.
-Notebooks should mostly only be used for attack setup and documentation.
+Notebooks should mostly be used for attack setup and documentation.
+For example, configuring the components and putting them together is a good use of a notebook, but new logic for an attack should be moved to one or more components.